 AP English Language and CompositionYou’ve started the magical realism unit in class in preparation for the upcoming departure for Chile.
-Today you are having a Harkness discussion about the Gabriel Garcia Marquez short story you read for homework.
-You and your peers drive the entire discussion by asking clarifying questions and analyzing the reading as a group.
+Today you are having a Harkness discussion about the Gabriel García Márquez short story you read for homework.
+You and your peers sit in a circle and drive the discussion by asking clarifying questions and analyzing the reading as a group.

-Honors PrecalculusToday you are shifting trigonometric functions and starting a project creating an image of a kayaker running a rapid using only functions to draw the lines.
-Using your iPad, you create a video of the image coming together.
+Honors PrecalculusToday you are shifting trigonometric functions and starting a project creating an image of your choice using the Desmos program on your iPad.
+You design a kayaker running a rapid, using only functions to draw the lines.

-Outdoor Adventure ActivityHalf the group heads to Kelly’s Whitewater Park just two miles up the road.
+Afternoon ActivityHalf the group heads to Kelly’s Whitewater Park just two miles up the road.
 You surf the second wave while another group practices rolling.
-The other half of the group is on campus learning to bake biscuits on the camp stove for the upcoming backpacking expedition.
+The other half of the group is on campus learning to bake biscuits on their camp stove for the upcoming backpacking expedition.

 DinnerBurritos!
 You build your own with the many toppings at your table, eating family-style.
 Tonight everyone is speaking Spanish, and you laugh as you work to figure out that your peer wants you to pass the sour cream.

-Close of DayYou head back to your yurt, organize your things for the next day, have a dance party with your yurt mates, and build a fire to keep the yurt warm for the night.
+Close of DayYou head back to your yurt, have a quick dance toothbrushing party with your yurt mates, and build a fire to keep the yurt warm for the night.